sunaku/tork/README.md

         end
       }

+* `@test_name_parser` is a lambda function that is passed a line of source code to determine whether that line can be considered as a test definition---in which case, it must return the name of the test being defined.

+* `@before_each_test` is a lambda function that is executed inside the worker process before loading the test file.
+It is passed the path to the test file and the names of tests (identified by `@test_name_parser`) inside the test file that should be executed because they have changed since the last run.

+  These test names should be passed down to your chosen testing library, instructing it to skip all other tests except those passed down to it.
+This accelerates your test-driven development cycle and improves productivity!

-* `@after_test_execution` is a lambda function that is executed after tests are run.
-It is passed three things: the status of the test execution subprocess, the time when the tests were run, and the list of test files that were run.
+* `@after_all_tests` is a lambda function that is executed after all tests are run.
+It is passed three things: the time when the tests were run, a list of test files, and the exit statuses of running those test files.

-  For example, to get on-screen-display notifications through libnotify, add the following to your `.test-loop` file:
+  For example, to print a summary of the test execution results while also displaying them as an on-screen-display notification through libnotify, add the following to your `.test-loop` file:

-      @after_test_execution = lambda do |status, ran_at, files|
+      @after_all_tests = lambda do |ran_at, test_files, test_statuses|
+        success = true
+        details = test_files.zip(test_statuses).map do |file, status|
           if status.success?
-          result, icon = 'PASS', 'apple-green'
+            "\u2714 #{file}"
           else
-          result, icon = 'FAIL', 'apple-red'
+            success = false
+            "\u2718 #{file}"
           end
+        end

+        if success
+          verdict, icon = 'PASS', 'apple-green'
+        else
+          verdict, icon = 'FAIL', 'apple-red'
+        end

+        title = "#{verdict} at #{ran_at}"
+        puts nil, title, details, nil

-        system 'notify-send', '-i', icon, "#{result} at #{ran_at}", files.join("\n") end
+        system 'notify-send', '-i', icon, title, details.join("\n")
+      end